ananthakumaran/ananthakumaran.github.com/_posts/2022-11-12-trace-http-requests.md

 He stared at the red heart icon for a few seconds, there was a high failure rate on one of the microservices.
-For a second, he was tempted to update the error threshold, so he can get back to sleep.
+For a second, he was tempted to update the error threshold, so he could get back to sleep.
 Grudgingly, he opened the Graylog and looked at the logs, and noticed 401 responses.
 He dug around the logs for more information but found nothing useful.

 He connected to the production VPN and entered one of the k8s pods using kubectl exec.
-He wanted to look at the raw HTTP request, but he didn't remember the port number the server was listening to.
+He wanted to look at the raw HTTP requests, but he didn't remember the port number the server was listening to.

 ```text